 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

 This is the easiest time to resolve the situation.
-Options available now:
+Options available now under the federal framework:

-After approximately 90 days of missed payments, your lender typically issues a Notice of Default (also called a breach letter or acceleration letter).
-This formal document notifies you that you're in default and that the lender intends to accelerate your loan — meaning the entire remaining balance becomes due immediately — if you don't cure the default within a specified time (usually 30 days).
+After approximately 90 days of missed payments, your servicer typically issues a Notice of Default (breach letter or acceleration letter).
+This document notifies you that you're in default and that the lender intends to accelerate the loan — meaning the entire remaining balance becomes due immediately — if you don't cure the default within a specified time (typically 30 days).
+Under 12 C.F.R. § 1024.41(f), no foreclosure complaint may be filed under Fla.
+Stat. § 702.015 until the borrower is more than 120 days delinquent, regardless of when the breach letter was sent.
+The breach letter therefore marks the beginning of a defined pre-suit countdown, not the start of the equity proceeding itself.

 Don't Let a 20-Day Deadline Catch You Off Guard